Naveen-gac/Naveen-gac/README.md

 - 👋 Hi, I’m @Naveen-gac
-- 👀 I’m interested in Coding in java,python,c & Especially intersted to learn App development in Flutter.
+- 👀 I’m interested in Coding in java,python,c & Especially intersted to learn App development and web development.
-- 🌱 I’m currently learning Java & Flutter.
+- 🌱 I’m currently Working Java & web Development.
 - 💞️ I’m looking to collaborate on App developers.
-- 📫 How to reach me nnavin528@gmail.com
+- 📫 To reach me nnavin528@gmail.com

 <!---
 Naveen-gac/Naveen-gac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.